-6H.4.1 Subdistrict A - Age-Restricted Townhouse Dwelling Units

-- a) The maximum number of dwelling units that may be developed shall be 40 dwelling units, provided however that up to two additional dwelling units may be created as provided in Section 6H.4.4. - b) Permissible housing types shall be attached or detached townhouse dwelling units.
-Dwelling units shall be contained in groupings of one- to four-unit buildings; - c) Dwelling units shall be developed as a homeownership condominium.
-Individual units may be rented for occupancy for terms of not less than 12 months and not more than ten percent (10%) of the Age-Restricted Townhouses may be rented at any one time. - d) Age-Restriction Occupancy of dwelling units shall be limited to any of the following: - 1) a person who is 55 years of age or older (an "Age-Qualified Occupant"); - 2) A spouse, under 55 years of age, of an Age-Qualified Occupant may reside in the Age-Qualified Occupant's unit; - A spouse who survives an Age-Qualified Occupant may continue to reside in the Age-Qualified Occupant's unit; - 4) A spouse where the Age-Qualified Occupant has moved out of the unit and into a long-term care facility may continue to reside in the Age-Qualified Occupant's unit; - A child, brother, or sister of an Age-Qualified Occupant or spouse (who has a mental or physical disability) and is dependent upon said Age-Qualified Occupant or spouse for daily care; and - 6) A paid caregiver providing medical or health care to an occupant who is permitted under this Section 6H.4.1(d).
+- 6B.2.1 Subdistrict A Age-Restricted Townhouse Dwelling Units - a) The maximum number of dwelling units that may be developed shall be 40 dwelling units, provided however that up to two additional dwelling units may be created as provided in Section 6B.2.4. - b) Permissible housing types shall be attached or detached townhouse dwelling units.
+Dwelling units shall be contained in groupings of one- to four-unit buildings. - c) Dwelling units shall be developed as an owner-occupied condominium. - d) Age-Restriction Occupancy of dwelling units shall be limited to any of the following: - 1.
+A person who is 55 years of age or older (an "Age-Qualified Occupant"); - 2.
+A spouse, under 55 years of age, of an Age-Qualified Occupant may reside in the Age-Qualified Occupant's unit; - 3.
+A spouse who survives an Age-Qualified Occupant may continue to reside in the Age-Qualified Occupant's unit; - 4.
+A spouse where the Age-Qualified Occupant has moved out of the unit and into a long-term care facility may continue to reside in the Age-Qualified Occupant's unit; - A child, brother, or sister of an Age-Qualified Occupant or spouse who is dependent upon said Age-Qualified Occupant or spouse may reside in the Age-Qualified Occupant's unit; and - 6.
+A paid caregiver providing medical or health care to an occupant who is permitted under this Section 6B.2.1 d) may reside in the Age-Qualified Occupant's unit. - Should the Age-Qualified Occupant predecease their spouse and resident dependent child, the spouse and dependent child may continue to reside in the Age-Qualified Occupant's unit.

-6H.4.2 Subdistrict B - Multi-Family Rental Housing Dwelling Units
+6B.2.2 Subdistrict B - Multi-Family Rental Housing Dwelling Units

-- a) The maximum number of units that may be developed shall be 110 dwelling units, with a mix of studios, one-, two-, and three-bedroom dwelling units; provided, however, that up to two additional dwelling units may be created as provided in Section 6H.4.4. - b) Permissible dwellings shall be one or more multi-family apartment buildings with associated underground or surface parking.
-An apartment building is a multi-story, multifamily building designed or intended or used as the home or residence of three or more households, each in a separate dwelling unit, living independently of each other and which have a common right in halls, stairways, parking, and common area amenities.

-c) A pool, clubhouse, and other community facilities (such as but not limited to a community room, gym, library, business center, pet washing center, rooftop deck, maintenance building, trash/recycling facility) are allowed as accessory uses, provided that such facilities are not made available to people other than residents of Subdistricts A and B and their visitors.
+- a) The maximum number of units that may be developed shall be 110 dwelling units, with a mix of studios, one-, two-, and three-bedroom dwelling units; provided, however, that up to two additional dwelling units may be created as provided in Section 6B.2.4. - b) Of the 110 dwelling units, 57 shall not be age-restricted and the remainder shall be subject to the Age-Restriction of Section 6B.2.1.d. - c) Permissible dwellings shall be one or more multi-family apartment buildings with associated underground or surface parking.
+An apartment building is a multi-story, multifamily building designed or intended or used as the home or residence of three or more households, each in a separate dwelling unit, living independently of each other and which have a common right in halls, stairways, parking, and common area amenities. - d) A pool, clubhouse, and other community facilities (such as but not limited to a community room, gym, library, business center, pet washing center, rooftop deck, maintenance building, trash/recycling facility) may be allowed as accessory uses, provided that such facilities shall not made be available to people other than residents of Subdistricts A and B and their visitors.

-6H.4.3 Existing Access Limitations
+6B.2.3 Existing Access Limitations

-The Access Limitations contained within Section 6A.3.3 shall apply to the MDZ3OD.
+The access limitations contained within Section 6A.3.3 shall apply to the MDZ3OD.
 Vehicular access to the Residential Subdistricts and the McLean Institutional Subdistrict shall be via Mill Street, except in case of emergency access.
-Vehicular access to the Senior Living Subdistrict and the Research and Development Subdistrict shall be via Pleasant Street, except in case of emergency access.
-Shuttle bus access???
+Vehicular access to the Senior Living Subdistrict, the Research and Development Subdistrict, and the MDZ3OD shall be via Pleasant Street, except in case of emergency access.